How to Take An Effective Mental Health Day

 No unnecessary obligations.

-No saying yes when your whole body wants to say, “ Not today.”
+No saying yes when your body is asking for space.

-There is so much pressure in this world to always keep going.
+There is so much pressure to always keep going.

 To always be available.